Private Limited Company

 Directors- A minimum number of two directors is required for registering the private limited company.
 Each of the directors should have DIN i.e. director identification number which is given by the ministry of corporate affairs.
 One of the directors must be a resident of India which means he/she should have stayed in India for not less than 182 days in a previous calendar year.

 Registered office address- While going for the registration of the company, the owner should provide the temporary address of the company until it does not get register.
-However when the company has been registered then its permanent address of its registered office should be suited with the registrar of the company.
-The Registered office of the company is where companies main affairs are been conducted and where all the documents are placed.
+However when the company has been registered then the permanent address of its registered office should be suited with the registrar of the company.
+The Registered office of the company is where the company’s main affairs are been conducted and where all the documents are placed.

 For a private company, a minimum number of required shareholders is 2, whereas, for a public company, you require a minimum of 7 shareholders.

-Management and decision making becomes more complex and confusing in public companies as more number of shareholders are to be consulted.
-This complex procedure is eliminated in private company as the number of shareholders is less.
+Management and decision making becomes more complex and confusing in public companies as more number of shareholders is to be consulted.
+This complex procedure is eliminated in a private company as the number of shareholders is less.

-Managers of Public Company are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.
+Managers of Public companies are focused on increasing the value of shares, whereas managers of the private company are more flexible in the short term and long term business decisions.

 Private companies are not pressurized by the stock market and you don’t have to worry about shareholder expectations and interference as long as they work within the law.
 Shareholders in public companies are focused on current earnings and they exert pressure on the company to increase earnings.